ALiangLiang/messenger-bot-components/README.md

 ## TODO

 - [ ] test script
+- [ ] more validate rule on components structure
 - [ ] update more components
-- [ ] fill jsapi
-- [ ] auto fix structure. ex: split too long text message.
 - [ ] a cute logo
 - [ ] perfect english README